 Each year, every Toastmasters club has the opportunity to participate in official Toastmasters Speech Contests.
-Contests begin at the club level and proceed through the Area, Division, and District levels.
-Districts must conduct the International Speech Contest and may conduct up to three additional English speech contests each year.
+Contests begin at the club level and winners of the club contest proceed to the Area, Division, and District levels.
+Districts must conduct the International Speech Contest and may conduct up to three additional speech contests each year.